 Your account has a balance, which is the amount of money in it.
 When you pay money in, your balance increases; if you spend money, it decreases.

 Many accounts have an overdraft, which is a feature that lets you spend more than you have in your account, although they are often expensive.

-Each current account is identified by an account number, which is usually eight digits.
-It also has a six digit sort code to identify your bank and sometimes the branch you use.
+Each current account is identified by an account number, which is usually eight digits long.
+It also has a six-digit sort code to identify your bank and sometimes the branch you use.
 The combination of the sort code and account number is unique to your account.

 You can open a current account:

 You can get current accounts from banks, some building societies and other companies like prepaid card providers.
-You can find one using our current account comparison.
+You can find one using our current account comparison guides.

 If you already have a bank account and want to move to a new one, here is how to switch accounts quickly and easily.